The objective of this example is to predict the default risk of a bank’s customers using machine learning.

 The error term is the weighted squared error.
 It weights the squared error of negative and positive values.
 If the weighted squared error has a value of unity, then the neural network predicts the data ‘in the mean’, while a value of zero means a perfect prediction of the data.

 In this case, the neural parameters norm weight term is 0.01.
-This parameter makes the model to be stable, avoiding oscillations.
+This parameter makes the model stable, avoiding oscillations.

-The optimization algorithm is applied to the neural network for the best performance.
-We choose the quasi-Newton method, and we leave the default parameters.
+The optimization algorithm is applied to the neural network to achieve optimal performance.

-The following chart shows how training and selection errors decrease with the epochs during training.
+The following chart illustrates how training and selection errors decrease over the course of training epochs.

 The final results are training error = 0.755 WSE and selection error = 0.802 WSE, respectively.